RS6730/EGH400-1-Documentation/docs/source/pipeline.rst

 May 27th 2022 - pipeline (log parsing)
 ===================================================================================
+Note: this documentation was written and committed on June 2nd 2022.

 | *Research Goal*
 A script was used to form a full end-to-end pipeline of the log transformation process.
 The purpose of this script is to collects raw logs, parse them using